How to Do Headstand: Complete Guide & Benefits

 Whether you already practice the headstand or whether you are planning to learn the headstand, you should know the following important facts about the headstand in order to get the most out of it and in order to practice it safely.

 Headstand is a Hatha Yoga asana (posture) where the practitioner stands / balances on the head with the support of the arms.
 It is an inverted position where the head is on the ground and the feet are up.
 Even though Headstand is a challenging pose it is very popular due to its numerous benefits.

-Headstand is referred as king of asanas due to its wonderful benefits to the body and the mind.
-Some of benefits on body are:
+Headstand is referred to as the king of asanas due to its wonderful benefits to the body and the mind.
+Some of the benefits for the body are:

 - stimulating the functioning of pineal, hypothalamus and pituitary glands.
 This helps in better functioning and coordination of all the endocrine glands;

 - improving the body’s ability to maintain homeostasis by stimulation of the nervous system;

 - providing conditioning to the brain, eyes, and ears due to increased blood pressure;

 - removing mental fatigue, depression, and anxiety;

 - improving the functioning of the central nervous system;

 - improving the body’s capability to regulate blood pressure by stimulation of the so-called baroreceptors;